SpaceXpanse/libspex/ships/README.md

 1. The statistics of won and lost games per SpaceXpanse name are stored in a simple SQLite database table.
-1. Data about currently open game channels is stored through the game-channels framework (which has also its own table in the SQLite database).
+1. Data about currently open side channels is stored through the game-channels framework (which has also its own table in the SQLite database).

 Each **move** of the game must be a *JSON object*, containing *at most one*